TensorNetwork/tensornetwork.org/src/mps/algorithms/tci/index.md

 ## Implementation Notes

-Although Matrix Cross Interpolation gives a good understanding of TCI, explicitly calculating the inverse of pivot matrices is both computationally costly and can lead to instabilities or poor convergence if pivots lead to pivot matrices with small eigenvalues.
+Although matrix cross interpolation gives a good understanding of TCI, explicitly calculating the inverse of pivot matrices is both computationally costly and can lead to instabilities or poor convergence if pivots lead to pivot matrices with small eigenvalues.
 In general we want to avoid this and can do so by using alternative decompositions of the $\Pi_l$ matrix.

 For example, the LDU factorisation decomposes the matrix into three parts and the inverse of two permutation matrices $\Pi = P^{-1}LDUQ^{-1}$. $L$ is lower triangular with 1s along the diagonal, $U$ upper triangular with 1s along the diagonal, and $D$ holds the singular values of the matrix and $P$ and $Q$ keep track of the row and column permutations to order the values along D in descending order of magnitude.